List of Coronation Street characters introduced in 1982: Wayne Gaskell

 Wayne Gaskell is the brother of Sharon Gaskell (Tracie Bennett).
 He arrives at Sharon's 17th birthday party at her foster parents Len (Peter Adamson) and Rita Fairclough's (Barbara Knox) home unannounced and causes trouble by making unwanted advances towards Trish Keegan (Debbie Bowers) and picks a fight with Steve Dunthorne (Howard Grace) after Steve confronts him about his behaviour toward Trish.
 Sharon goes to get Len from the Rovers Return, who then throws Wayne out and he is not seen again.

 In 2021, it emerges that Wayne has since died and Sharon has inherited his estate.
 Sharon visits Wayne's son, Harvey Gaskell (Will Mellor) in prison.

-Raymond Attwood

-Raymond Attwood is a teenager whose spending attracts the suspicions of Deirdre Barlow (Anne Kirkbride) who informs her husband Ken but he refuses to contact the police.
-The following week, the police arrest Raymond for Betty Turpin's (Betty Driver) mugging.

-Ted Farrell

-Ted Farrell is Betty Turpin's wartime sweetheart who fathered her son Gordon Clegg.
-Ted reads about Betty's recent mugging in the local paper and visits her in hospital.
-It transpires that Ted has settled in Portsmouth, married and fathered a daughter.
-Betty decides not to tell him the truth about Gordon, not wanting to drag up the past.
-Ted leaves after he and Betty agree to remember each other as just sweethearts.
+Maggie Redman

+Maggie Redman (also Dunlop) was a florist, who owned Maggie's Flowers where Marion Willis worked.
+She later had a brief relationship with Mike Baldwin (Johnny Briggs), who she met at Marion and Eddie Yeats' (Geoffrey Hughes) engagement party in May 1982.
+She later fell pregnant with Mike's baby, Mark Redman (Paul Fox), but unlike Mike, who was joyous at the news, Maggie did not want to have a baby and did not want to be tied down to Mike.
+Maggie then met a man named Harry Dunlop and they married.
+As a result, he raised Mark as his own.
+In 1984, Mike saw Maggie with Mark and wanted him to be a part of his life, but Maggie refused.

+In 1991, when Mike married Jackie Ingram, she ordered flowers from Maggie's florist, unbeknownst to her that she was marrying Mike.
+In 1992, Maggie returns again and begins a relationship with Ken Barlow (William Roache) and moved in with him.
+Ken's daughter, Tracy Barlow (Dawn Acton) discovered that Mark was Mike's son and revealed it to him in January 1993, which annoyed Maggie, who in turn told Tracy about her mother, Deirdre Barlow's (Anne Kirkbride) affair with Mike in 1983.
+In 1994, Maggie married Gerry Woodward and they moved to Felixstowe.